ETIMC/Report/typst/sections/Sprint 5.typ

 === Controller
 During testing, the participants preferred the knobs resting on top of the lid (@sec:test4).
 Furthermore, one participant noted that the currently used potentiometers obstructed the display.
 As a result, the potentiometers on the PCB were replaced with lower-profile versions, and the knobs were redesigned accordingly to match the new dimensions.

-To support cooperative play in the upcoming test session, aligning with Cooperative Play (Requirement 1, @table:usabilityRequirements), a second chassis was needed.
+To support cooperative play (Requirement 1, @table:usabilityRequirements) in the upcoming test session, a second chassis was needed.
 Prior use of the original chassis revealed several design limitations, which were addressed before printing the new version.
 Notably, the standoffs were redesigned to be taller and to include integrated threaded cylinders for mounting the PCB, removing the need for separate 3D-printed screws and spacers.

 After printing the second chassis, it was discovered that earlier changes to the NFC side panel from a wide opening (@sec:sprint3cad) to a narrower one (@sec:sprint4Cad), unintentionally affected the internal geometry of the NFC reader holder.
 Specifically, it caused unsupported filament to sag during printing, interfering with card insertion.
 To resolve this, the NFC reader holder was revised to provide sufficient internal clearance, and the chassis was reprinted without further issues.